KikataLabs/kikatalabs-cayman.github.io/README.md

 ---
 layout: default
 title: kikata
-description: Simple Connected Securely Protected
+description: Simply Connected Securely Protected
 ---
 whose woods these are I think I know his house is in the village though